tomassirio/ListBot/README.md

 By clicking [here](https://discord.com/oauth2/authorize?client_id=747219085573750918&scope=bot), you can authorize ListBot to be used in your server.

-You can also check out our Discord server in which we discuss what we can Add to the bot, possible bugfixes, etcetera in [here](https://discord.gg/59YjSZ)
+You can also check out our Discord server in which we discuss what we can add to the bot, possible bug fixes, we sometimes have fun and something else in [here](discord.io/listbot).

 ## :battery: Usage